dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 The dbt Semantic Layer is part of dbt Cloud.
 It allows data teams to define metrics once, centrally, and access them from any integrated analytics tool, ensuring consistent answers across diverse datasets.
 In providing this service, dbt Labs permits clients to access Semantic Layer metrics.
 Client data passes through the Semantic Layer on the way back from the data warehouse.

 dbt Labs handles this in a secure way using encryption and authentication from the client’s data warehouse.
-In certain cases, such data may be cached on dbt Labs system ephemerally (potentially for up to 10 minutes although usually much shorter time frame).
+In certain cases, such data may be cached on dbt Labs system ephemerally (data is not persistently stored).

-dbt Labs employees cannot access cached data during normal business operations and must have direct manager approval for access to the underlying infrastructure.
-Approval for such access would only be granted when necessary for providing a client services and never with the purpose of enriching dbt Labs.
+dbt Labs employees cannot access cached data during normal business operations and must have a business need and/or direct manager approval for access to the underlying infrastructure.
+Access would only be when necessary for providing a client services and never with the purpose of enriching dbt Labs.

 No client warehouse data is retained on dbt Labs's systems.
 We offer a caching solution to optimize query performance.
-This caching feature makes use of the client data warehouse, and such cached data is not stored on dbt Labs’s systems.
+The caching feature uses client data warehouse storage rather than being stored on dbt Labs’s systems.
 In addition, this feature is activated only through a client opt-in.
-Therefore caching is always in client hands and at client discretion.
+Therefore, caching is always in client hands and at client discretion

 </expandable>